 Biennials have a 2-year life cycle.
 Grown from seed, they produce foliage the first year, then flower, set seed, and die the second year.
 Many newer pansy hybrids have been bred to bloom the first year.

 Low and compact, pansies are ideal for containers.
-If you don't have a spot outdoors, put pansies on your sunny windowsill and enjoy the view.
+Set pansies on your sunny windowsill and enjoy the view.
 Or plant them in hanging baskets at eye-level for all to admire.

 Pinch off flowers after they fade to promote more blooms.
 It's work, yes -- but you'll have a long growing season by pinching spent flowers.

 Got a reluctant bloomer?
 Lack of sunlight or too-high temperatures will make pansy plants fail to flower.
 Yes, pansies are a little wimpy.
 Shade them from direct sunlight during the hottest part of the day.